openpotato/openholidaysapi.data/README.md

 + Lithuania (public holidays and school holidays from 2020)
 + Luxembourg (public holidays and school holidays from 2020)
 + Malta (public holidays and school holidays from 2020)
++ Monaco (public holidays and school holidays from 2020)
 + Netherlands (public holidays and school holidays from 2020)
 + Poland (public holidays and school holidays from 2020)
 + Slovakia (public holidays and school holidays from 2020)